 At Dyeing Studio Inaki, you can color various items such as clothes, tote bags, hair clips, and phone straps.
 Because you can take the finished product with you straight after the workshop, you can tour Kawagoe with the unique item you just made!

 What is used to decorate the studio’s interior is clothing dyed in the Tokyo Yūzen technique.
 From gorgeous kimonos to t-shirts that can be worn day-to-day, the method can be used to create a variety of patterns.

-Brushes and dyes are most likely placed on the table upon arrival if you have booked a session with the studio.
-There will also be various stencils available if you aren’t confident with your drawings.
+Upon arrival, brushes and dyes are most likely placed on the table if you have booked a session with the studio.
+Various stencils will also be available if you aren’t confident with your drawings.
 With many stencils having a Japanese icon or features as the pattern, you will easily have a unique Japanese souvenir to take with you as you walk out of the studio.
 They even have a Toki no Kane Clock stencil!

 The workshop usually takes from 30 to 60 minutes.
 But with so many stencils and colors to choose from, you might end up needing more time to complete your Tokyo Yūzen dyeing (´▽｀*).

 The cost of the workshop varies depending on what you choose to dye with.
 The cheapest workshop costs 1,500 yen.